As I’ve talked in a previous post of mine, I’m working on my first viable product idea.

 The intro social media post didn’t get a lot of traction.
 Less than I hoped for.
 This can mean two things:

-• intro isn’t good enough (to little value/interest drawn from the accompanying text and title?) or…
+intro isn’t good enough (to little value/interest drawn from the accompanying text and title?) or…- I’m aiming at the wrong communities and/or for the wrong people

 I have a couple of subscribers but not enough to start testing expectations vs pricing range.
 I also got some leads for interested professional parties that might be interested in my course concept (like educational institutes) so I’m going after those leads as well.